-The purpose of this document is to provide local educational agencies (LEA) with the criteria that federal program staff will use when reviewing FY20 Consolidated LEA Improvement Plan (CLIP) submissions.
-These criteria represent the expectation that is needed to ensure the application elements of the various federal programs are addressed.
+The purpose of this document is to provide local educational agencies (LEAs) with the criteria that federal program staff uses when reviewing FY25 Consolidated LEA Improvement Plan (CLIP) submissions.
+These criteria represent the expectation needed to ensure the application elements of the various federal programs are addressed.

-This document will be used by the GaDOE when reviewing LEA documents in each of the available CLIP options: CLIP Online and Streamlined CLIP (S-CLIP).
-Feedback to LEAs will be in the form of approval, required revisions (when these criteria are not achieved), or recommendations to support grant implementation.
+This document is used by the GaDOE when reviewing LEA documents in each of the available CLIP options: CLIP Online and Streamlined CLIP (S-CLIP).
+Feedback to LEAs is in the form of approval, required revisions (when these criteria are not achieved), or recommendations to support grant implementation.